ionic-team/ionic-docs/docs/react/quickstart.md

 Our current content is relatively simple but does not contain anything that could be used in a real app, so let's change that.

 :::note
-For brevity, we're excluding repeating part of our component, like the function declaration or import statements for other components.
+For brevity, we're excluding repeating parts of our component, like the function declaration or import statements for other components.
 :::

 ```tsx